cite-architecture/CitableBase.jl/docs/src/urns.md

-!!! warning "Note on the ISBN-10 format"
+!!! warning "Note on the ISBN format and our `Isbn10Urn` type"

     There is in fact a URN namespace for ISBN numbers identifeid by the `isbn` namespace identifier.
 (See this [blogpost about citing publications with URNs](https://www.benmeadowcroft.com/webdev/articles/urns-and-citations/).)
 This guide invents an `isbn10` URN type solely to illustrate how you could create your own URN type using the `CitableBase` package.